-The pre launch phase – once target customers are found, you need to get their feedback on your product, whether it is worth spending on.
-At this point you are on your pre launching of the product so you can create a landing page/website to collect all the customers informations.
-Their are different ways this can be done.
+The pre-launch phase – once target customers are found, you need to get their feedback on your product, whether it is worth spending on.
+At this point, you are on your pre-launching of the product so you can create a landing page/website to collect all the customer’s information.
+There are different ways this can be done.

 Getting feedback on your content can also help you improvise on that.

-Early traction phase – At this phase the product is being launched and you are expecting a lot of customers to dive into your product.
-But the situation can go either ways so if it all goes well it good but incase it goes the other way around the probable solution is to talk to the customers get their feedback and try to understand why your product hasn’t gained the recognition it should have.
+Early traction phase – At this phase, the product is being launched and you are expecting a lot of customers to dive into your product.
+But the situation can go either way so if it all goes well it good but in case it goes the other way around the probable solution is to talk to the customers get their feedback and try to understand why your product hasn’t gained the recognition it should have.

-offer free trial and get the customers feedback on it.
+offer a free trial and get the customers feedback on it.
 Ask them questions like:

 - How was the product?

-Get these feedback and use it to your benefit.
+Get this feedback and use it to your benefit.

-Make sure your customers hear from you on regular basis but their is define line between annoying and informing which should be maintained.
-Sending promotional or some interesting information is a great way to stay on your customers minds.
+Make sure your customers hear from you on a regular basis but there is a defined line between annoying and informing which should be maintained.
+Sending promotional or some interesting information is a great way to stay on your customer’s minds.
 The more engaged you are with your customers the chances of their staying going high.

-Customers support is also a place to get valuable feedbacks.
+Customers support is also a place to get valuable feedback.

-It is important to maintain professional relationship with the customers.
-Build a meaningful relation with the to be customers so they care about your offering.
+It is important to maintain a professional relationship with the customers.
+Build a meaningful relationship with the to be customers so they care about your offering.

 Deliver great customer service –

-- Respond as quickly as possible – This is a important factor.
+- Respond as quickly as possible – This is an important factor.
 Customer doesn’t like to wait too long for a response as in this case they will switch on to other options.
-So in order to retain customers it’s important to have a good response rate.
+So in order to retain customers, it’s important to have a good response rate.

 - Know your customers – Interacting with the customers is important.
 Customers love personalization.
-Remember your customers and probably the conversation you had with them, this make them feel like considered and leave them with a great experience.
+Remember your customers and probably the conversation you had with them, this makes them feel like they considered and leave them with a great experience.

-- Fix your mistakes – Not taking responsibility of your mistakes gives a bad reputation.
+- Fix your mistakes – Not taking responsibility for your mistakes gives a bad reputation.
 Try to achieve a higher level of standards.

 - Go the extra mile – Putting some extra efforts for your customers is surely a good deal.
 It always leaves customers with a good experience.
-This also helps to retain customers for long term, which is one of the requirement of any business.
+This also helps to retain customers for the long term, which is one of the requirements of any business.

-For a good customer service it is important to have a good delivery system.
+For good customer service it is important to have a good delivery system.

 Customer service is the utmost deal for any business.
 A survey found that around 68% of consumers would react by telling their family and friends, few by posting on social media.
-And social media is biggest platform so a good review surely add values.
+And social media is the biggest platform so a good review surely adds values.

 A great value ensures you deliver a positive customer service.
-Business should be built around how to deliver good customer service.
-Just having a brand will not get the success rather it depends on customer service and their experience with the brand.
+Businesses should be built around how to deliver good customer service.
+Just having a brand will not get success rather it depends on customer service and their experience with the brand.

-Example – This car has a supports safety roof . (feature)
+This car has a supports safety roof. (feature)

 This car keeps your family safe. (benefit)

-Example – This roof provides protection in case of a accident. (feature)
+This roof provides protection in case of an accident. (feature)

-This car helps to walk away unharmed in case of accident. (benefit)
+This car helps to walk away unharmed in case of an accident. (benefit)

 The few important things to remember about the product. (benefit)

-4. Focus on the unique factor your have –
+4. Focus on the unique factor you have –

-The report from our customers depicts 30% decrease in the cost. (benefit)
+The report from our customers depicts a 30% decrease in the cost. (benefit)